michaelcloran/PhotonicMockSim/README.md

 # PhotonicMockSim
 an optical computer simulation suite.

-@13/9/22 currently working on a fork to add CPU bus capability
+@13/9/22 currently working on a fork to add CPU bus capability.
+Keep an eye on my blog https://photoniccomputer.blogspot.com/

 It is a Java 8 application with the Java 8 MVC pattern.
 It is capable of simulation and with it it is possible to design modules chips and mothreboards.